libavg/libavg/sphinxdoc/player.rst

         .. py:attribute:: pluginPath

-            A colon-separated list of directories where the player searches for plugins when :py:meth:`loadPlugin()` is called.
+            A list of directories where the player searches for plugins when :py:meth:`loadPlugin()` is called.
+The separator between path entries is a semicolon (';') under Windows and a colon (':') under Mac and Linux.

         .. py:attribute:: volume